 Kanban doesn’t specify any pre-defined roles and responsibilities.
 Individuals are neither responsible for any phase in the project development nor accountable for the team’s performance.
 Identifying the issues, sharing the task status and changes to be made are displayed by the assigned individuals on the Kanban board.

-There is no single fit approach when it comes to Agile framework.
-So, it becomes imperative to understand the organization type, various types of project, and the team upon identifying a suitable project development approach that boosts improvement, provides fast delivery of work, and reduce inefficiencies.
+There is no single fit approach when it comes to the Agile framework.
+So, it becomes imperative to understand the organization type, various types of projects, and the team upon identifying a suitable project development approach that boosts improvement provides fast delivery of work, and reduces inefficiencies.

-Whatsoever it is, ensure to take a well-thought decision.
-In case if you are confused, try using both the frameworks and confirm what went well and what went wrong in either of the cases.
+Whatsoever it is, ensures to take a well-thought decision.
+In case you are confused, try using both the frameworks and confirm what went well and what went wrong in either of the cases.